Eastern Continental Divide: Northern portion

 Seneca Creek, incised into the Allegheny Front west of Seneca Rocks, West Virginia.
 This short but steep creek originates along the Eastern Continental Divide; its waters flow into the Atlantic Ocean via the Potomac River and Chesapeake Bay.

 Red Creek west of the crest of the Allegheny Front in the Dolly Sods area of West Virginia; the creek originates along the Eastern Continental Divide, with its waters flowing to the Gulf of Mexico as part of the Ohio River watershed.

 The divide's northern portion winds through the middle of the Appalachian Mountains, either through the interior of the Allegheny Plateau or along the Allegheny Mountains.
 In this portion, the western drainage of the divide flows into the watersheds of the Allegheny River, Monongahela River, and New River, all tributaries of the Ohio River.
-The eastern drainage flows into the watersheds of the Susquehanna River, Potomac River, and James River, all of which flow into Chesapeake Bay before entering the Atlantic Ocean.
+The eastern drainage flows into the watersheds of the Susquehanna River, Potomac River, and James River, all of which flow into the Chesapeake Bay before entering the Atlantic Ocean.

 At its northern terminus, the Eastern Continental Divide originates at Triple Divide Peak (Note: @, elevation: 2507 ft) in Ulysses Township, Pennsylvania, about 10 mi south of the New York-Pennsylvania border, where it diverges from the St. Lawrence Divide.
 This point divides the eastern United States into three watersheds: those of the Genesee River flowing into Lake Ontario and then the St. Lawrence River to the north; Pine Creek into the Susquehanna River as part of the Atlantic seaboard watershed to the east; and the Allegheny River into the Ohio, the Mississippi, and the Gulf of Mexico to the west.

 From north to south, the divide passes through the broader Allegheny Plateau region, following the boundary between the Allegheny River and Susquehanna River watersheds through most of Pennsylvania.
 At Blue Knob near Altoona, the Divide begins to follow Allegheny Mountain and then Little Savage Mountain.
 A few miles before the state border, the Divide begins to separate the Youghiogheny River and Potomac River watersheds.

 In Maryland, the Divide runs significantly west of the Allegheny Front, following Backbone Mountain, and passing near the source of the North Branch Potomac River at the Fairfax Stone.
 The Divide then passes through a plateau of the Allegheny Mountains of West Virginia, passing between the north end of the Canaan Valley in the Cheat River watershed, and the Mount Storm Lake basin in the Potomac River watershed.
 The Divide then rejoins the Allegheny Front.

 A significant portion of the Divide forms part of the border between West Virginia and Virginia along Allegheny Mountain and then Peters Mountain, separating the Greenbrier River and James River watersheds.
 It then makes a dramatic arc to the east around the Sinking Creek valley, and then follows the hill crest east of Blacksburg, Virginia.